 1. Target New First-Time Website Visitors with Relevant Discounts or Promo Codes

-Imagine a new customer coming to your website for the very first time.
-This means that you have little to no behavioral data to work with.
-You can leverage other data-points such as geolocation, browser type, version, device, etc.
+Imagine a new customer coming to your website for the first time.
+This means that you have little to no behavioral data for any ecommerce product recommendations.
+You can leverage other data points such as geolocation, browser type, version, device, etc.

 If the deal is enticing, the new visitor will likely register and be nudged into making his/her first purchase.
 This also gives you the chance to gather more data on such a customer – data that can be harnessed to personalize future experiences and interactions with your brand.